WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Related Work

-\paragraph{Learnable Fusion Scheme} Fusion between feature maps of different semantic contents is essential for the accuracy of CNN-based visual tasks.
-Especially for high-level visual tasks like multispectral object detection, it is a common way to combine features of different scales or different modalities to achieve more accurate and robust results.
-Most conventional fusion schemes regard input features as a whole and conduct simple numeric combinations, \emph{e.g.}, pixel-wise addition, pixel-wise multiplication, and channel-dimension concatenation, which are incapable of highlighting the crucial parts of input features.
-In recent years, learnable fusion schemes and attention mechanisms have emerged as effective approaches for feature fusion.
-SENet\cite{hu2018squeeze} applied channel attention mechanism and boosted its accuracy by weighting each channel based on channel-wise spatial pooling results.
-Based on SENet, CBAM\cite{woo2018cbam} additionally adopted spatial attention mechanism to spatially weight feature maps with a score map calculated from pixel-wise channel pooling.
-The variants of the aforementioned channel attention and spatial attention mechanisms were widely used as the fusion schemes of prior multispectral detection works\cite{MBNet2020,TCDET2020,yang2022BAANet,tang2022piafusion,wang2022RISNet,zhang2023TripleNet}.
+Fusion between feature maps of different semantic contents is essential for multispectral detection task.
+Conventional fusion schemes regard input features as a whole and conduct simple numeric combinations, \emph{e.g.}, pixel-wise addition, pixel-wise multiplication, and channel-dimension concatenation, which are incapable of highlighting the crucial parts of input features.
+In recent years, fusion schemes based on attention mechanisms have emerged.
+SENet \cite{hu2018squeeze} applied channel attention with channel-wise weights from spatial global information, while CBAM \cite{woo2018cbam} additionally adopted spatial attention with a score map calculated from pixel-wise channel pooling.
+The variants of the aforementioned channel and spatial attention mechanisms were widely used as the fusion schemes of prior multispectral detection works \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet,TCDET2020,yang2022BAANet}.

-Recently, there were also some fusion schemes designed for multiscale feature fusion task which attempted to learn dynamic kernels conditioned on input features, \emph{e.g.}, IndexNet\cite{lu2020index} and CARAFE++\cite{wang2021carafe++}.
+Recently, there are some works about learning dynamic kernels which may be useful for fusion tasks.
+CARAFE++ \cite{wang2021carafe++} and IndexNet \cite{lu2022index} were proposed to generate adaptive kernels to aggregate contextual information within related receptive filed.
 However, for multispectral features with a large semantic gap, these single-modal fusion schemes need pre-concatenation for multimodal input features, and thus can not capture contextual correlations between feature maps of different modalities.
-Besides, these fusion schemes heavily rely on pixel-wise or channel-wise alignment of input features, and are not able to deal with feature misalignment which are common in practical applications.
-In this study, we demonstrate the effectiveness of the semantic-aware fusion scheme with learnable dynamic kernels.
-Differing from previous relevant works\cite{lu2020index,wang2021carafe++} focussing on single-modal features of similar semantic contents, the contextual correlations between features of different modalities and the learnable spatial feature alignment are explored in this work.
+Besides, these fusion schemes heavily rely on pixel-wise or channel-wise alignment of input features, thus prone to feature misalignment which are common in practical applications.
+Instead, the contextual correlations between multimodal features of different modalities and the adaptive spatial feature alignment are explored in this work.